Florrena/Web-Programming-Project/README.md

-# Project Name - Team Number
+# Silicate Adoption Company - Team 1

 A brief description of your web development project.